Exceptional African safaris made simple

 Start your African safari journey here!

 Choose your Safari Type

-Embrace the natural world - a wholesome treat for the family.
+Embrace the natural world - a complete treat for the family

-With almost year round sunshine, animals children dream about, fabulous beaches, child loving locals - all the main elements for a successful African family holiday.
+With almost year round sunshine, animals that children dream about, fabulous beaches, child-friendly locals - all the main elements for a successful African family holiday.

-The Zambezi specialists will take care of everything including learning to track animals, cooking in a bush kitchen, making fire or simply learning to be outdoors.
-If you're worried about malaria we'll steer you towards malaria free destinations like South Africa.
+Our specialists take care of everything - learning to track animals, cooking in a bush kitchen, making fire or simply learning outdoor life.
+If you're worried about malaria we'll steer you towards malaria free destinations.

 Look at Tanzania's Serengeti or Kenya's Masai Mara, December to March or May to November.

 Widely regarded as the greatest show on earth!